What is ePacket? a deep dive into everything ePacket and shipping

 They’re about sharing the experience – it’s about the outer layer and inner packing material as much as the product.
 Of course, a huge part of the content is also appreciating the product, especially for coveted items such as Chanel handbags or a new Macbook.

 If you’re engaging with influencers to talk about your products, you’ll want to consider what you want to achieve from it.
 Providing guidelines is fine, but keep them relatively loose.
 If their content sounds like a script you wrote, new customers won’t trust it.
 It’s perfectly OK to request to approve the content before it’s published though.
-But remember, some negative comments are to be expected – andwill help with the trustworthiness of the content.
+But remember, some negative comments are to be expected – and any negative comments, especially if they are valid concerns – will help with the trustworthiness of the content.

 If you’ve found an influencer that creates great content, and has huge numbers of followers and likes, expect to pay.
 Successful influencers can charge thousands for a post!
-When you consider the amount of exposure you’ll be getting though, it can be worth paying that.
-That is, of course, if it’s an affordable part of your strategy.
+When you consider the amount of exposure you’ll be getting though, it can be worth paying that, as long as it is an affordable part of your strategy.
 If your business is young, and your marketing budget is minimal, you can still work with influencers.
 Just look for ones that have fewer followers, and who are in the niche that your products belong.
 If the product you want them to review is great, they might be prepared to create the post in exchange for the product.
 If your influencer doesn’t want or need the product, they may still agree to create the post, but they might require payment.

 It is customary for influencers to disclose whether they were paid, or received the item in return for their review.
 This is usually at the top or the bottom of the post, and usually states how compensation was made.